Vicomtech/DMD-Driver-Monitoring-Dataset/annotation-tool/README.md

 :warning: If you find any bug with the tool or have ideas of new features please open a new issue using the [bug report template](issue_bug_template.md) or the [feature request template](issue_feature_template.md) :warning:

-## License
-Copyright :copyright: 2020 Vicomtech

-All datasets on this page are copyright by Vicomtech and published under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 License.
-This means that you must attribute the work in the manner specified by the authors, you may not use this work for commercial purposes and if you remix, transform, or build upon the material, you may not distribute the modified material.